- Types of Trips

-Whales are endangered from a variety of threats, most of which are the direct result of human activities.
-In the past century, many of the large whale species were hunted almost to extinction by commercial whaling though some of those species are now recovering now the the hunts are banned in many areas of the world.
+There are a variety of whale threats, most of which being as the direct result of human activities.
+In the past century, many of the large whale species were hunted to the brink of extinction by commercial whaling though some of those species are now recovering now the hunts are banned in many areas of the world.

 Today some of these whale populations are stable or slowly increasing while others continue to decline.
 Of the 13 “Great Whale” species, 7 of them are currently classified as endangered or vulnerable.